 Executive Director's Office

-The Financial Services Section processes all contracts for the department, reviews and approves the procurement of goods and services, manages payroll and maintains records for all members, approves payment of the department's bills and processes accounts payable to CDPS agencies.
+The Financial Services section provides accounting, budget, payroll and procurement services for all CDPS divisions.
+Financial Services processes all contracts for the department, reviews and approves the procurement of goods and services, manages payroll and maintains records for all members, approves payment of the department's bills and processes accounts payable to CDPS agencies.

 CDPS Human Resources manages comprehensive HR policies, programs and procedures that influence and support CDPS organizational values and goals.
 HR provides consultation and services to recruit, select and onboard talent and to manage position classification, compensation and benefit administration.
 HR staff also facilitate dispute resolution and provide performance management tools, coaching and counseling to maintain and improve performance and compliance with regulations, laws and State Personnel Board Rules and Administrative Procedures.
 Human Resources administers leave and workers’ compensation benefits and maintains personnel files.

 Logistics Services provides integrated management of the Department's facilities, automotive fleet, materials and warehousing through four branch-level units.
 Each unit it uniquely tailored to support the needs of CDPS Divisions and provides the necessary functions which enable members of the Department to safeguard lives.

 The Planning and Communications Office provides support to CDPS and its divisions via internal and external strategic communications, performance planning, intergovernmental affairs, organizational development, special projects, process improvement, and change management.